chanchanngann/airflow_local_to_mssql/README.md

-# Airflow Dag : load local csv data into MSSQL database
+# Airflow Dag : loading csv data into MSSQL database

 ### Objective
 __To perform ETL pipeline of loading csv data from local path into MSSQL database using Airflow.__